MicrosoftEdge/WebView2Feedback/specs/Workers.md

                     /*Cleanup on worker destruction*/
                   };

-                  var scriptUri = sharedWorker.ScriptUri;
-                  MessageBox.Show("Shared is created at" + scriptUri , "Shared Worker Message");
+                  LogMessage("Shared Worker has been created with the script located at the " + scriptUri);

-                  // You can utilizes a shared worker to maintain a WebSocket connection, enabling real-time updates through the PostMessage API.
-The shared worker establishes the WebSocket connection, receives real-time updates, and forwards these updates back to the host application.
+                  // You can utilizes a shared worker to maintain a WebSocket
+                  // connection, enabling real-time updates through the PostMessage API.
+                  // The shared worker establishes the WebSocket connection, receives
+                  // real-time updates, and forwards these updates back to the host application.
                   PostMessageToWorker(worker);
                 }
             };